rouanth/flush/RATIONALE.md

 The whole expression can probably qualify for “cryptic syntax” (see above).
 It is uncommon to meet a man who instantaneously grasps what this code does.

-##### Connecting two commands at both ends
+#### Connecting two commands at both ends

 Let's say we have a program `rename` which accepts a rule for how to transform filenames and a list of files to rename according to that rule.
-We'll describe multiple possible solutions later, in discussion of a general lack of higher-order functions, but there is a particular one that's worth mentioning here.
+We'll describe multiple possible solutions later, in discussion of a general lack of first-class functions, but there is a particular one that's worth mentioning here.

 `rename` can write to stream `3` and read the result from stream `4`.
 The